bomberstudios/fireworks/README.markdown

 # Orange Commands v1.7.2 for Adobe Fireworks

-Orange Commands is a collection of scripts for Adobe Fireworks that make the life of a web designer easier (or at least allow him/her to work faster :)
+Orange Commands is a collection of scripts for Adobe Fireworks that make the life of a web designer easier (or at least allow them to work faster :)

 ## Installation

-1. Download:
+1. Download and unzip:
     - [Orange Commands 1.7.2 for Fireworks CS3](https://github.com/bomberstudios/fireworks/releases/download/1.7.2/OrangeCommands_1.7.2_CS3.zip)
     - [Orange Commands 1.7.2 for Fireworks CS4](https://github.com/bomberstudios/fireworks/releases/download/1.7.2/OrangeCommands_1.7.2_CS4.zip)
     - [Orange Commands 1.7.2 for Fireworks CS5](https://github.com/bomberstudios/fireworks/releases/download/1.7.2/OrangeCommands_1.7.2_CS5.zip)
     - [Orange Commands 1.7.2 for Fireworks CS6](https://github.com/bomberstudios/fireworks/releases/download/1.7.2/OrangeCommands_1.7.2_CS6.zip)

-2. Expand the ZIP.
-3. Double click the MXP file to install the commands.
+1. Double click the MXP file to install the commands.
-4. To install the custom keyboard shortcuts, copy the XML files to:
+1. To install the custom keyboard shortcuts, copy the XML files to:

-      Mac: /Users/**YOU**/Library/Application Support/Adobe/Fireworks CS5/**YOURLANGUAGE**/Keyboard Shortcuts/
+    - Mac: `/Users/**YOU**/Library/Application Support/Adobe/Fireworks CS5/**YOURLANGUAGE**/Keyboard Shortcuts/`
-      Win: \\Users\\**YOU**\\AppData\\Roaming\\Adobe\\Fireworks CS5\\**YOUR LANGUAGE**\\Keyboard Shortcuts
+    - Win: `\\Users\\**YOU**\\AppData\\Roaming\\Adobe\\Fireworks CS5\\**YOUR LANGUAGE**\\Keyboard Shortcuts`

-5. Change the keyboard shortcuts in Fireworks in the "Fireworks » Keyboard Shortcuts..." menu, and pick one of the '+ Extras' sets.
+1. Change the keyboard shortcuts opening the "Fireworks » Keyboard Shortcuts..." menu, and pick one of the '+ Extras' sets.
 If you are using Mac OSX, make sure the Ctrl + Arrow keys are not being used by Mission Control by unchecking them in System Preferences » Keyboard » Keyboard Shortcuts.
-6. Restart Fireworks
+1. Restart Fireworks
-7. Enjoy!
+1. Enjoy!

 ## Commands: What they do, and how to use them

 ### Align